SavaN222/Learn-Together/README.md

 <br>

 ### 🎓 Study Field section
-* **Ask questions in study fields, visible to all students regardless of university.**
+* **Ask questions in study fields, visible to all students, regardless of their university.**
 * **Comment and Like question.**
 * **Delete/Edit comment/question.**
 * **Notifications.**